August 31st

 Meaning of the subhAShita:

-People show contempt towards the weak (and) are agitated by the zealous.
-Don't be (over) zealous or weak.
-You be zealous AND weak!
+People show contempt towards the soft (and) are agitated by the harsh.
+Don't be (over) harsh or soft.
+Be both harsh AND soft!

 Commentary: